yarisvt/tyk-docs/tyk-docs/content/planning-for-production/mongodb-x509-client-authentication.md

 description: "Setting up MongoDB with X509 Client Authentication between Tyk Components"
 menu:
   main:
-    parent: "Redis and MongoDB"
+    parent: "Database Settings"
-weight: 3
+weight: 2
 url: /tyk-stack/dependencies/mongodb/x509-client-auth
 ---

 You can use the MongoDB X509 Certificate flow to authenticate the Tyk Dashboard, Tyk Pump, and Tyk MDCB with your MongoDB install.
-This is similar yet slightly different to [AWS DocumentDB setup instructions](/docs/frequently-asked-questions/how-to-connect-to-documentdb/).
+This is slightly different to [AWS DocumentDB setup instructions](/docs/frequently-asked-questions/how-to-connect-to-documentdb/).

 ## Setting Up